adbar/trafilatura/docs/sources.rst

 URL lists from corpus linguistic projects can be a starting ground to derive information from, either to recreate existing corpora or to re-crawl the websites and find new content.
 If the websites do not exist anymore, the links can still be useful as the corresponding web pages can be retrieved from web archives.

-- `Sources for the Internet Corpora <http://corpus.leeds.ac.uk/internet.html>`_ of the Leeds Centre for Translation Studies
+- Sources for the Internet Corpora of the Leeds Centre for Translation Studies (no longer online)
-- `Link data sets <http://www.webcorpora.org/opendata/links/>`_  of the COW project
+- Link data sets of the `COW project <https://rolandschaefer.net/>`_ (no longer online at its former URL)

 URL directories